rico345100/proc-repeat/readme.md

 ### config(object configs)
-Sets the options.
+Set the options.
 - bool writeFile: Write file.
 Default is false.
 You can now change format from 1.0.3
-- bool writePath: Set the path where to write file.
+- bool writePath: Set the path where to write a file.
 Default is current directory.
-- bool writeFormat: (New 1.0.3) Format which want to print.
-Default is json.
-Valid values are 'text' and 'json' yet.
+- bool writeFormat: (New 1.0.3) Set the format which want to print.
+Default is 'json'.
+Valid values are 'text' and 'json'(until yet).
 - bool seperate: (New 1.0.3) Divide stdout and stderr into seperate files.
 Default is false.
-- bool stdout: (New 1.0.3) Sets true to write stdout into the file.
+- bool stdout: (New 1.0.3) Set true to write stdout into a file.
 Default is true.
-- bool stderr: (New 1.0.3) Sets true to write stderr into the file.
+- bool stderr: (New 1.0.3) Set true to write stderr into a file.
 Default is true.
 - string name: Set the name of this schedule.
 Same as using as() method.
 - string runPath: Path for executing the command.
 Default is current directory.
-If path doesn't exist, it will throw error.

 ### begin(function callback)